spiral/docs/stempler/components.md

 </block:content>
 ```

 > You can include original block content using `block:parent` tag.
-Extending partials is also allowed.
+Extending components is also allowed.

 The resulted HTML: